Stephen-Ibe/Stephen-Ibe/README.md

 ### Hi there 👋

-I'm **Ibe Stephen Kalson** a frontend engineer and technical writer based in Lagos, Nigeria.
+I'm **Stephen Kalson** a frontend engineer and technical writer based in Lagos, Nigeria.
 I’m passionate about making scalable and usable designs.
 A motivated, enthusiastic and well-organised developer, with a keen eye for beautiful design and fluent functionalty.
 I love reaching out to people who want to join the tech industry, helping out with resources and mentorship sessions.
 Away from my laptop, I play and teach the piano

 - 🔭 I’m currently working on **_a whole lot_**
 - 🌱 I’m currently learning **React JS, Data Structures and Algorithms, and SASS**